waqasnadeemm/Python_Projects-1/Project-2/README.md

 # Project-2 : Home-Inventory
-* Creates a inventory in JSON file
+* Creates an inventory in JSON file
 * Collects data from the user and update the inventory.
 * Performs other tasks based on the user choice and exits the application when user enters 0.